This War of Mine: Development and release

-The game was inspired by the poor living conditions and wartime atrocities that Bosnian civilians endured during the 1992–96 Siege of Sarajevo, the longest city siege since World War II.
+The game was inspired by the extremely poor living conditions and wartime atrocities that Bosnian civilians endured during the 1992–96 Siege of Sarajevo, the longest city siege since World War II, among other conflicts.
+Developers researched hundreds of years' worth of civilian accounts of wartime.
+Charlie Hall in Polygon, describing the developers' efforts, writes:This War of Mine is not about Ukraine.
+It's not about any single conflict.
+It is about every conflict, and every innocent person imprisoned inside them.

-This War of Mine was released for Microsoft Windows, MacOS, and Linux in November 2014.
+This War of Mine is about Ypres in 1914.
+It's about Warsaw in 1944 and Sarajevo in '92.
+It's about Mogadishu in '93, Kabul in '03[sic] and Fallujah in '04.
+It's about Syria in 2013.
+It's about Gaza right now.This War of Mine was released for Microsoft Windows, MacOS, and Linux in November 2014.
 The Android port was released on July 14, 2015, followed by the iOS port on the following day (July 15).
 In November 2014, unlicensed copies of the game were made available online.
 The developer's response was to post a number of working Steam keys, encouraging downloaders to share them with friends, and buy the game if their financial situation allowed.

 Post-release

 A scenario editor was added into the game through update 1.3, which allows players to create and select survivors.
 The editor also allows environmental conditions and the length of conflicts to be changed.

 Player-created content was released freely via the Steam Workshop as of update 2.0.

-A DLC called War Childs was released for a limited time between March 9 and April 3 2015 on Steam to raise funds for the War Child charity.
+A DLC called War Childs was released for a limited time between March 9 and April 3, 2015, on Steam to raise funds for the War Child charity.
 This DLC contained unique street art pieces that players could find with three tiers of content, depending on the amount of money donated.
 On 3 April 2015 11 Bit Studios announced that the donations received had been enough to change the lives of over 350 children.

-Another DLC, focusing on children, called The Little Ones was released for consoles on 29 January 2016 and PC on 1 June, 2016.
+Another DLC, focusing on children, called The Little Ones was released for consoles on 29 January 2016 and PC on 1 June 2016.